Switching up the traditional alphabet posters in your kindergarten classroom to a sound wall can greatly impact your students’ reading skills!

 Sound Wall Headers

 The word wall that I have traditionally used just had the letters, but I want to upgrade it this year to reflect letter sounds.
-I use it with my writing table and mount it on velcro so that students can use it to support their writing.
+I use it with my writing table and mount it on velcro or magnets so that students can use it to support their writing.

 Wall space is at a premium in my classroom, so these smaller header cards are a must for ensuring that I can get it all to fit.